Spanish language in the United States

 Spanish has been spoken in what is now the United States since the 15th century, with the arrival of Spanish colonization in North America.
 Colonizers settled in areas that would later become Florida, Texas, Colorado, New Mexico, Arizona, Nevada, and California as well as in what is now the Commonwealth of Puerto Rico.
 The Spanish explorers explored areas of 42 of the future US states leaving behind a varying range of Hispanic legacy in North America.
 Western regions of the Louisiana Territory were also under Spanish rule between 1763 and 1800, after the French and Indian War, which further extended Spanish influences throughout what is now the United States.

-After the incorporation of those areas into the United States in the first half of the 19th century, Spanish was later reinforced in the country by the acquisition of Puerto Rico in 1898.
-Waves of immigration from Mexico, Cuba, Venezuela, El Salvador, and elsewhere in Latin America have strengthened the prominence of Spanish in the country.
-Today, Hispanics are one of the fastest growing ethnic groups in the United States, which has increased the use and importance of Spanish in the United States.
-However, there is a marked decline in the use of Spanish among Hispanics in America, declining from 78% in 2006 to 73% in 2015, with the trend accelerating as Hispanics undergo language shift to English.
+These areas were incorporated into the United States in the first half of the 19th century, and the first constitutions of the states of California and New Mexico were written in both Spanish and English.
+Spanish was later reinforced in the country by the acquisition of Puerto Rico in 1898.
+Despite the rise of the English-only movement, Hispanophone publications resisted the acculturation to Anglo-Saxon culture and the English language, and waves of immigration from Mexico, Cuba, Venezuela, El Salvador, and elsewhere in Hispanic America have strengthened the prominence of Spanish in the country to the present day.